 This advantage makes traveling feel easier and less daunting.
 Remember you’re on vacation to relax, not for you to be in the usual rush that you find yourself in every day.

 Moreover, this freedom of choice includes selecting the places you want to go to for the day.
 Is there somewhere the kids want to visit again?
-If time permits it, why not.
+If time permits, why not?
 When you’re on the road in a campervan, you literally have your bed and kitchen with you everywhere you go, so you won’t have to feel as stressed or constrained with a busy itinerary.

 It’s Easy To Park